CodeMC/Documentation/docs/usage-guidelines.md

 ### Project should have an english documentation available
 CodeMC accepts non-english projects.
 However, to allow a user to easily understand what this project does and is about, should it provide easy access to an english documentation of the Project's README or other noteworthy documentation a user may want to read.

-Translations done through a translator without proofreading by an english speaking person should have a note of not being 100% accurate and done via translators.
+Translations done through a translator without proofreading by an English-speaking person should note less than 100% accuracy, indicating the use of a translator.

 ## Reasonable Usage Limits
 We do not apply usage limits (Rate limits) on most of our CI.
 For parts where we do this are we giving relatively generous limits.